Course Outline

 Topics Covered:

-• Deep dive into Threat Defense COMPASS methodology.
+• In-depth exploration of the Threat Defense COMPASS methodology.

-• Mapping threats to MITRE ATT&CK and ATLAS frameworks.
+• Mapping threats to frameworks such as MITRE ATT&CK and ATLAS.

 • Building AI Threat Resilience Strategy Dashboards.

-• Integration with existing security tools and processes.
+• Integration with existing security tools and processes for government agencies.

-Practical Exercise: Complete threat assessment using COMPASS for a Microsoft Copilot deployment scenario in government.
+Practical Exercise: Complete threat assessment using COMPASS for a Microsoft Copilot deployment scenario in a government setting.

 Module 8: Practical Implementation and Best Practices (2.5 hours)